 The phrase “must have” comes to mind when describing this full-featured calculator and reference tool designed for trade pros.
 The base version includes specific calculation sets for drywall construction, roofing, slab pours, and other residential jobs.
 For example, enter information such as stud spacing, number of openings and corners, and linear feet of walls, and the app calculates the number of total studs needed.
 Optional paid specialty packs for trim and finish carpentry, site work, electrical, and other subs add even more depth.

 Bottom line: A robust feature set, and the few links to DeWalt site content are unobtrusive and helpful.
+Without a doubt a great free measurement app for builders that will ease this tedious task from the comfort of your phone.

 Few iPhone users realize that a level app exists natively within iOS.
 Inexplicably located inside the compass app, the level works in whatever direction you hold the phone — portrait, landscape, or flat.
 In portrait or landscape modes, the app displays an airplane-style horizon line and a number indicating the degrees off a perfect level.
 Laying the phone flat causes the app to bring up a bubble-style level that works in all directions.
 Line up the circles to find a horizontal level on both axes.